-- (1) A diploma assignment contains in particular the following: - a) The confirmation of acceptance of the topic; - b) The name of the diploma thesis advisor; and - c) A request that the student make an appointment with the thesis advisor for the first consultation within 60 days of delivery of the diploma assignment.

-- (2) During the first consultation, the student submits in particular the specific focus of the thesis, the thesis outline, and a list of sources. - (3) The head of the department makes sure that the diploma assignment is made available in the Student Information System within 30 days of approval of the application.
+- (1) A diploma assignment contains in particular the following: - a) The confirmation of acceptance of the topic; - b) The name of the diploma thesis advisor. - (2) The head of the department makes sure that the diploma assignment is made available in the Student Information System within 30 days of approval of the application.